In Search of an Invisible $Z^\prime$

 \section{Acknowledgement}

-I am grateful to Lukas Allwicher, Marzia Bordone, Admir Greljo, Sophie Renner, and Peter Stangl for discussions, and to Lukas Allwicher, Admir Greljo, and Sophie Renner for their helpful comments on the manuscript.
+I am grateful to Lukas Allwicher, Marzia Bordone, Guilherme Guedes, Matthew McCullough, Sophie Renner, and Peter Stangl for discussions, and to Tim Cohen, Ayres Freitas, and Admir Greljo for their helpful comments on the manuscript.
 I am especially grateful to Lukas Allwicher for sharing code used to compute the bounds on $4l$ operators from LEP-II data in \S \ref{sec:4l}.